wojciech-kulik/FlashSpace/README.md

 ## 💬 How to use

+1. Move all your apps to a single macOS space.
+You can keep separate spaces on each display.
 1. Create a workspace.
-1. Assign apps to the workspace.
+1. Assign apps to it.
-1. Assign the workspace to a display.
+1. Assign a display to the workspace.
-1. Define a hotkey to switch to the workspace.
+1. Set a hotkey for quick workspace activation.
-1. Save the workspace.
+1. Follow the same steps for other workspaces.

-Now you can switch to the workspace using the configured hotkey.
+1. Switch between configured workspaces using hotkeys.

+### The Same App In Multiple Workspaces

+If you want to keep the same app in multiple workspaces, you can use the "Floating Apps" feature from the app settings or you can add the app to multiple workspaces from the main app window.

 ## 🪟 Focus Manager